henri-tremblay/henri-archetype/README.md

 # henri-archetype

-An improvement from the default maven-archetype-quickstart that is slowing getting old.
+An improvement over the default maven-archetype-quickstart that is slowly getting old.

 The improvements are:
 * Default is Java 8